uberfastman/fantasy-football-metrics-weekly-report/README.md

         for team in team_standings:
     IndexError: list index out of range

-Typically when the above error (or a similar error) occurs, it simply means that one of the Yahoo Fantasy Football API calls failed and so no data was retrieved.
+Typically, when the above error (or a similar error) occurs, it simply means that one of the Yahoo Fantasy Football API calls failed and so no data was retrieved.
 This can be fixed by simply re-running data query.

 <a name="docker-on-windows"></a>
 #### Docker on Windows

-If you are running Docker on Windows, you might encounter errors when trying to build the Docker image and/or run `docker-compose up -d`.
-Typically these errors revolve around the way Windows strictly enforces file access permissions.
+If you are running Docker on Windows, you might encounter errors when trying to build the Docker image and/or run `docker compose up -d`.
+Typically, these errors revolve around the way Windows strictly enforces file access permissions.
 There are two known permissions issues (and workarounds) currently for running the FFMWR app.

 1. If you are running on <ins>***Windows 10 Enterprise, Pro, or Education***</ins> (all of which support the Hyper-V feature), then the latest version of Docker for Windows requires you to specifically give Docker permission to access any files and directories you need it to be able to see.